 A project to place the overhead utilities along Fair Oaks Ave, between Evelyn Ave and El Camino Real underground has been completed.

-Will the Fair Oaks Bridge remain open during construction?
+Is the Fair Oaks Bridge still open during construction?

 Yes.
-Although temporary lane reductions will be a periodic necessity, the City intends to keep portions of the bridge operational throughout bridge construction.
+Although temporary lane reductions will be a periodic necessity, the City is keeping portions of the bridge operational throughout bridge construction.

-Will the Fair Oaks Pedestrian Overcrossing remain open during construction?
+Is the Fair Oaks Pedestrian Overcrossing still open during construction?